Pets in the cabin

 On which flights can I travel with my pet?

-Your pet can travel with you if you’re travelling on:
+Your pet can travel with you in the cabin on these flights:

 - A flight operated by Air Canada or Air Canada rouge

-- An Air Canada Express flight operated by Jazz, Air Georgian or Exploits Valley Air
+- An Air Canada Express flight operated by Jazz, Sky Regional, Air Georgian or Exploits Valley Air

 Are there weight and size restrictions?
 And what will it cost me?

 Your pet in its carrier will count as one standard item toward your carry-on baggage allowance

 |Weight, size restrictions and cost|